MateErdei/esg.linuxep.linux-mono-repo/base/testUtils/README.md

 * MCS - Tests which use the MCS pipeline
 * MCS_ROUTER - Tests which exercise the MCS Router component
 * MESSAGE_RELAY - Tests which include a Message Relay
-* PUB_SUB - Tests which use the protobuf pub sub pipeline
 * PLUGIN_DOWNGRADE - Test cases where a plugin is downgraded
 * OSTIA - Tests which use ostia
 * RESPONSE_ACTIONS_PLUGIN - Tests which exercise the ra plugin